 The Women's Health Nurse Practitioner (WHNP) option focuses on the health care needs of women from adolescence through older adulthood.
 Program content examines the comprehensive health needs of women: gynecological, prenatal, post-partum care, common minor and acute health problems, as well as influences that affect women's lives.
 WHNPs help promote and maintain wellness.
 The WHNP program is based on in-depth knowledge of nursing and scientific theory, physiology and pathophysiology, research utilization and clinical decision-making.
 A minimum of 630 hours of clinical practicum are required; these hours are available in a variety of women's health, primary care and specialty settings.

-A post-master's certificate is available in this specialty.
-Please see the overview of the post-master's certificate.
+A post-graduate certificate is available in this specialty.
+Please see the overview of the post-graduate certificate.